Kicksecure/security-misc/README.md

 -   Disable asynchronous I/O (when using Linux kernel version >= 6.6).

 -   Restrict usage of `ptrace()` to only processes with `CAP_SYS_PTRACE` as it enables programs to inspect and modify other active processes.
+Provide option to also entirely disable the use of `ptrace()` for all processes.

 -   Prevent hardlink and symlink TOCTOU races in world-writable directories.